ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments-drafts/pa5.md

   $ java Stats --mix 3 4 5
   Bad option --mix
   ```

+  Also create a file called `stats-transcript.txt` that shows your `Stats`
+  program called with the examples above and, for **each one of the
+  operations**, an example with with three _others_ of your own design; in each
+  case include one example with only a single number provided.
+Copy/paste the
+  output from your terminal to make this file.

 All of your Java files you will upload to Gradescope as usual.